Richard Allen (bishop): Marriage and family

 Allen's first wife was named Flora.
 They were married on October 19, 1790.
 She worked very closely with him during the early years of establishing the church, from 1787 to 1799.
-They attended church school and worked together purchasing land, which was eventually donated to the church or rented out to families.
+They attended church school and worked together, purchasing land donated to the church or rented out to families.
 Flora died on March 11, 1801, after a long illness.
 Scholars do not know if they had any children.
-After moving to Philadelphia, Allen married Sarah Bass, a freed slave from Virginia.
-She had moved to Philadelphia as a child and the couple met around 1800.
+After moving to Philadelphia, Allen married Sarah Bass, a formerly enslaved person from Virginia.
+She had moved to Philadelphia as a child, and the couple met around 1800.
 Richard and Sarah Allen had six children.
-Sarah Allen was highly active in what became the AME Church and is called the "Founding Mother."
+Sarah Allen was highly active in what became the AME Church and is called the "Founding Mother".